History of Phil Mickelson in Timeline

 August 1985: Scott Verplank Wins Western Open

-In August 1985, Scott Verplank won the Western Open.
-This was the most recent win by an amateur at a PGA Tour event until Mickelson's win in 1991.
+In August 1985, Scott Verplank won the Western Open, marking the last time an amateur had won a PGA Tour event before Phil Mickelson's win in 1991.

 In 1988, Phil Mickelson graduated from the University of San Diego High School.

-In December 2019, Mickelson announced he would play in the 2020 Saudi International tournament and would miss Waste Management Phoenix Open for the first time since 1989.
+In 1989, Mickelson missed the Waste Management Phoenix Open for the first time.

-In 1990, Phil Mickelson led the Sun Devils to the NCAA team title and won the Haskins Award as the outstanding collegiate golfer.
+In 1990, Phil Mickelson led the Sun Devils to the NCAA team title and won his first Haskins Award as the outstanding collegiate golfer.

-In January 1991, Phil Mickelson won the Northern Telecom Open in Tucson, becoming one of the few golfers to win a PGA Tour event as an amateur.
+In January 1991, Phil Mickelson, as an amateur, won the Northern Telecom Open in Tucson, becoming one of the few amateurs in history to win a PGA Tour event.

 1991: Won as an Amateur

-In 1991, Phil Mickelson won as an amateur and therefore did not receive any prize money.
+In 1991, Mickelson won as an amateur and therefore did not receive any prize money.

 June 1992: Turns Professional